williamsnell/ws_content/content/posts/entropy/index.md

 Not a problem!
 In fact, this plot gives us a clear example of what \(X_1\) and \(X_2\) carrying the same information looks like.
-Just like earlier where thin, sharp lines meant high mutual information, the same shapes on the x1-x2 plane implies zero conditional mutual information.
+Just like earlier where thin, sharp lines meant high mutual information, the same shapes on the x1-x2 plane imply zero conditional mutual information.

 <script type="module">
 import {get_2d_mi_chart, get_3d_mi_chart} from "./mi_charts.js";